Route 66 ~ The Mother Road

 - Countless Route 66 stops along the Mother Road

 Click on each day to reveal more details.
-BLD refers to meals included, Breakfast, Lunch and Dinner.
+BLD refers to meals included: Breakfast, Lunch or Dinner.

-Our Adventure along Route 66, referred to by John Steinbeck as “the mother road” and “America’s Main Street,” begins today in the Windy City of Chicago!
-Travelers participating in Part 1 are with us for the Mother Road in the Heartland, connecting with the spirit of the old road and yesteryear in Illinois, Missouri, Kansas, and Oklahoma.
-Those with us for the entire 2,448-mile route can anticipate an even deeper connection in all eight states including Texas, New Mexico, Arizona, and California.
-Because travelers arrive throughout the day, the first official group activity is our Welcome Orientation this evening at our strategically located hotel, across from Grant Park and Buckingham Fountain, and on the shores of Lake Michigan.
+Our Adventure along Route 66, referred to by John Steinbeck as “the Mother Road” and “America’s Main Street,” begins today in the Windy City of Chicago!
+Travelers can anticipate a deep connection with the heartland of America along the entire 2,448-mile route in all eight states including Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.
+Because travelers arrive throughout the day, the first official group activity is our Welcome Orientation this evening at our strategically located hotel, across from Grant Park and Buckingham Fountain, on the shores of Lake Michigan.

 Abe Lincoln Springfield Capitol Walk – 6 km, rated 1A

-Our Springfield walk traces the heritage of Abraham Lincoln, passing the state capitol, the Governor’s Mansion, and includes time for a fascinating National Park ranger-led visit through the Lincoln Home.
+Our Springfield walk traces the heritage of Abraham Lincoln, passing the state capitol, the Governor’s Mansion, and the Lincoln Home (a national park site).
 After paying tribute at the Lincoln Tomb, we enjoy a no-host Route 66 lunch at Cozy Dog Drive-In, creator of the first corn dogs.
-Following the Mother Road (with some sections of freeway), we continue south through pleasing rural scenes and across the border to St. Louis, Missouri for a two-night stay.
+Following the Mother Road (interposed with some sections of freeway), we continue south through pleasing rural scenes and cross the border to St. Louis, Missouri for a two-night stay.

 St. Louis Amazing Arch Walk – 5/10 km, rated 1A